fNIRS/snirf/snirf_specification.md

 * **Type**:  indexed group
 * **Location**: `/nirs(i)/aux(j)`

 This optional array specifies any recorded auxiliary data.
+The complete list of currently supported data types can be found in the appendix.
+In addition to the supported entries, additional auxiliary data can be added.
+Each element of
-Each element of `aux` has the following required fields:
+`aux` has the following required fields:

 #### /nirs(i)/aux(j)/name